The Governing Body

 For further information or to contact the governing body please email the clerk to the governing body:

-You can also contact the chair of the governing body, Mike Cooper, by emailing the clerk to the governing body as above.
+You can also contact the chair of the governing body, Mr Lloyd Warren, by emailing the clerk to the governing body as above.